Copyright © 2019 West Melton Primary School, West Melton New Zealand| Website Created by Meltec

 Every year we have a Year 5 - 8 Christchurch School Music Festival choir.
 This opportunity to take part in a choir, supports the school curriculum delivery in The Arts and is an important way of extending learning beyond the core curriculum and the classroom environment.

 The Year 5 - 8 choir take part in the Christchurch Primary School Music Festival, early in Term 4 at the Horncastle Arena.
 The students start regular singing sessions at the start of Term 2, in preparation for this exciting event.

 Kids for Kids

-Our Year 3 & 4 learners takes part in the World Vision Kids For Kids choir on an biennial basis.
+Our Year 3 & 4 learners takes part in the World Vision Kids For Kids choir on a biennial basis.
 This is a great team-bonding event, as the whole team learn their songs together and get to be part of a mass choir, performing at Wigram Air Base.
-The children extend their learning in The Arts and for many of them, this may be their only opportunity to be part of an actual live performance.
+The students extend their learning in The Arts and for many of them, this may be their only opportunity to be part of an actual live performance.